Reading time: 5 minutes

 There is no assets test for the Carer Allowance, but there is an income test.
 To be eligible, you and your partner’s combined adjusted taxable income (see section below) must be under $250,000 a year.

 When you are assessed by Centrelink for the allowance, both members of a couple must provide their adjusted taxable income details for the same financial year.
-The adjusted taxable income details you provide can be for either of the two financial years preceding the current one.
-For example, if you are lodging your claim for a Carer Allowance during 2021–22, your details can be for 2019–20 or 2020–21.
-Your adjusted taxable income includes any deemed income from account-based pensions.
+The adjusted taxable income details you provide must be verified by the ATO.

 Your obligations if you receive a Carer Allowance